neeza21/git_new/README.md

 # git_new
 # github_workshop
+# github_example
-This is an example of repository
+This is second example of repository